lok419/mulexe/README.md

 2. Put the files to your $PATH directory e.g. `/usr/local/bin`
 3. Configure the setting in `mulexe.conf` with `username@ipaddress` and `password`

+### Requirement
+The server should be able to connect to the configured server through SSH

 ## Example (logged in server-1, configured with server-2)

 ### List file in current directory